Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Findings

 \subsection{Cluster analysis of stops and usage}

-Finally, we employ $k$-means clustering to identify stop accumulations based on geographical coordinates and usage frequency.
-The choice of $k = 4$ is the result of iterative tests for cluster stability, showing that $k > 4$ results in oversegmentation, where some clusters contain too few stops to provide meaningful insights.
-Conversely, $k < 4$ leads to overly broad groupings that fail to accurately differentiate usage frequency levels by location.
+Finally, we employ $k$-means clustering to identify stop accumulations based on coordinates and usage frequency.
+The choice of $k = 4$ is the result of iterative cluster stability tests, showing that $k > 4$ results in oversegmentation, whereas $k < 4$ leads to overly broad groupings that fail to accurately differentiate usage frequency levels by location.
 The resulting Cluster 0 features 2,198 stops, Cluster 1 422 stops, Cluster 2 86 stops, and Cluster 3 1,094 stops.
 We analyse their characteristics through boxplots and geospatial scatter plots for both the Greater Edinburgh Area and the City Centre, as depicted in Figure~\ref{fig:cluster_analysis}.

-While Cluster 0 contains the greatest number of stops, Cluster 2 exhibits far higher service frequency, demonstrating that a higher stop count does not correspond to higher transport activity.
+While Cluster 0 contains the greatest number of stops, Cluster 2 exhibits far higher service frequency; a higher stop count does not correspond to higher transport activity.
 Cluster 3 represents moderate-frequency stops, while Cluster 1 exhibits the lowest activity, and outliers for very-high-frequency stops are especially notable in Cluster 2.
 Incorporating vehicle counts provides insights into stop usage frequency and how activity levels are physically distributed compared to clustering solely based on geographic proximity.

-This results in more meaningful clusters for transport accessibility and service coverage analysis, where high-traffic and low-traffic central stops can be differentiated even if they are located near each other.
+Lastly, we also visualise the stop frequency evolution across an averaged 24-hour period, in Figure~\ref{fig:temporal_visualisation}.
+Clusters are neatly split between stop volumes, with correspondingly increasing confidence intervals for higher numbers.
+For a comparison of evolution shapes, the right-hand panel employs a logarithmic scale, showing an expected dip around 3am in the night for minimal service availability.
+Overall, clusters evolve similarly, with the exception of Cluster 2 providing a higher total count than Cluster 1 between midnight at 2am, despite a smaller total number of stops, due to containing many highly-active stops in the inner city.